estruyf/blog-content/content/posts/2021-09-02-integrating-algolia-docsearch-into-next.js-like-docusaurus.md

 The first time that I noticed Algolia was on the  [Docusaurus](https://docusaurus.io/) website.
 Docusaurus uses the service to search through all the documentation and works pretty fast and efficiently.

-{{< caption "/2021/09/docsearch1.png" "DocSearch on Docusaurus"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAALCAYAAABGbhwYAAAAAklEQVR4AewaftIAAADHSURBVH3BO07DQBRA0fs+ziQoGksUhDIboGYXLIJt0bIAWtaCRE+JFX9ij/0QrUk4R26Px9BxpOt6rrnZ73FTYXYlpYprdinh9fMTd48PNNOZdp64JH984cPrO58vb/xnk2tchpE612zUmMaR76ZhTebAZ3eGtmVSZRgGIhbWSim4lUK13SIRiCiqwlrXdzgBYoouQURwUYCKCGaGm5Fzxsz4Q8Ajgojg17IsiAARrHlVbSj9mSKKEKS0w3QiIjA37g8HTm3HD/9mUkbbbvn2AAAAAElFTkSuQmCC" "575" >}}
+{{< caption-new "/uploads/2021/09/docsearch1.png" "DocSearch on Docusaurus"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAALCAYAAABGbhwYAAAAAklEQVR4AewaftIAAADHSURBVH3BO07DQBRA0fs+ziQoGksUhDIboGYXLIJt0bIAWtaCRE+JFX9ij/0QrUk4R26Px9BxpOt6rrnZ73FTYXYlpYprdinh9fMTd48PNNOZdp64JH984cPrO58vb/xnk2tchpE612zUmMaR76ZhTebAZ3eGtmVSZRgGIhbWSim4lUK13SIRiCiqwlrXdzgBYoouQURwUYCKCGaGm5Fzxsz4Q8Ajgojg17IsiAARrHlVbSj9mSKKEKS0w3QiIjA37g8HTm3HD/9mUkbbbvn2AAAAAElFTkSuQmCC" "575" >}}

 It happens to be that Algolia also provides a search implementation for documentation site via [DocSearch](https://docsearch.algolia.com/).
 They will crawl your content, and you need to implement the controls on your website.